4/28/2020

 Bill Wheat

-Mike, this is Bill.
+Yeah, Mike, this is Bill.
 We're probably not going to have specific percentages on that.
 We do turn our backlog rather quickly because our backlog conversion rate was over 100% this quarter.
-So we do see fairly quickly with our spec strategy, we're selling homes during the process, we're getting to a scheduled closing date probably relatively quickly.
+So we do see fairly quickly with our spec strategy We're selling homes during the construction process.
+We're getting to a scheduled closing date probably relatively quickly.
 And so we're essentially six weeks into this change, this significant change in market conditions.
-We've probably worked through a very good portion of the backlog.
-And as we work past the end of the month of April, I think there's another step in that process where we'll see really an appreciable move in terms of scrubbing the backlog.
-After we really get past the month of April, I would say largely, we will have a pretty good feel for where we stand with our backlog because a lot of our contracts, the union backlog at that point, will have been entered more recently.
-Not 100%, but more recently.
+We believe we've probably worked through a very good portion of the backlog.
+And as we work past the end of the month of April, I think there's another step in that process where we'll see really an appreciable move in terms of scrubbing the backlog after we really get past the month of April, I would say largely, we will have a pretty good feel for where we stand with our backlog because a lot of our contracts in backlog at that point will have been entered more recently, not 100%, but more recently.
 And buyers who are signing new contracts after the beginning of the pandemic are probably looking at things a little differently than those that were in backlog prior to.

 speaker

 Okay, thanks.
-And my follow-up question, still on the lending side, when we look at mortgage loans held for sale, those are up over 70% year on year on the balance sheet.
-And clearly, revenues are only running up 10% for the quarter, potentially lower going forward.
+And my follow-up question, still on the lending side, when we look at mortgage loans held for sale, those are up over 70% year-on-year on the balance sheet.
+And clearly, you know, revenues are only running up, you know, 10% for the quarter, potentially lower going forward.
 So can you explain that differential?
 Are you effectively underwriting more risk or balance sheeting more risk in order to get loans done today?
 Or what else explains that move?

 speaker